Are you aware of your individual caregiver strengths? What about your internal resources? What is your greatest strength as a family caregiver?

 - Is there a trait that really matters to you?

 Is this an opportunity to set an intention for yourself for the next week?
-Identify one goal to either leverage a strength more or to develop to overcome a weakness.
+Identify one goal to either leverage a strength more or to further develop and overcome a weakness.
 Observe any changes that occur when you intentionally put your caregiver strengths into action.

 Park, N and C. Pterson “The Cultivation of Character Strengths”, in m.
 Ferrari and G. Potworowoki, eds.
 Teaching for Wisdom.
 Springer, 2008.